-The Securities and Exchange Commission of Corporate Governance in Nigeria (SEC Code) recommends that there be at least five members of a board, with a mix of both executive and non-executive directors, the latter should outnumber the former, and there should be a minimum of one independent director.
+The Securities and Exchange Commission of Corporate Governance in Nigeria (SEC Code) recommends that there be at least five board members with a mix of both executive and non-executive directors.
+The latter should outnumber the former and should also comprise of at least one independent director.